 Matt enjoys the people of Farra and the change from small scale engineering to the large scale workshop and projects that Stainless offer.
 Projects that include stainless tanks for Fonterra and breweries all over NZ.
 Matt is happy to have the best seat in the office next to the TV and heat pump.

 Think about what a product could be, not what it is.
 Innovation is the key.

 One great job that Matt recalls being especially enjoyable and challenging was rebuilding an aerial atom chassis for a customer and the great communication with the customer.
 This included smart thinking and detailed planning to achieve the final product.
 It was a fun enjoyable project.

-Outside of work Matt enjoys all sports (not so much the player anymore though), hanging out with Sarah and wee Blake and planning their upcoming summer wedding.
+Outside of work Matt enjoys all sports (not so much the player anymore though), hanging out with Sarah and wee Blake.

 Murray is our Works Manager in the fabrication division.
 Being in charge of logistics, people management, and health and safety is no small task and this is why Murray is the perfect man for the job!

 Having worked at Farra for close to 13 years, Murray started as the fabrication Foreman and moved into the role of Works Manager eight years later.
 For Murray, the highlights of the job are having the opportunity to create bespoke products that test the abilities of the team, ultimately showing new potential and also having different work every day so no day is the same.

 One of Murray’s favourite jobs was the chimney stack project that got everyone in the workshop involved and allowed the older staff to pass over their experience to younger staff members.
 Outside of work you will see Murray hanging out with his two beloved labrador dogs.